Whoogle Docker Guide

 The list is longer than we can see in this snapshot, so I recommend you to spend sometime making Whoogle a perfect fit for you.

-You can even customize the CSS for WHoogle UI!
+You can even customize the CSS for Whoogle UI!

 Whoogle with NGINX and secure SSL